 Within machine-oriented infrastructures, new problems come to exist that never existed for our ancestors, and to solve these problems we have to capitulate to even deeper levels of machine-dependence.
 One example of this is the move towards digital identification, which seeks to solve a problem created by the unnatural condition of human beings living in the infosphere (i.e., an environment customized for machines).
 Microsoft journalist Jason Ward observes that “Participation in the modern economy, the ability to buy and sell, attain employment, healthcare, social services and more are virtually impossible without a digital identity.”
 Microsoft’s solution to this problem is to partner with governments to funnel the entire world’s population into infrastructures that allow each and every person to have a unique “digital identity.”

-This onward march to customize human environments for machines is no more conducive to human flourishing than if we were to force people to live in a world built around the needs of elephants, or wolves, or dolphins.
+We shouldn’t be too hard on the editors of the Oxford Junior Dictionary.
+They are simply reflecting the widespread drift towards a world customized for machines.
+The problem is that this onward march to customize human environments for machines is no more conducive to our flourishing than if we were to force people to live in a world built around the needs of elephants, or wolves, or dolphins.
 Yet it is “smart machines” (AI in the narrow/real sense) that is making possible this deeply anti-anthropomorphic state of affairs.
 This, I submit, is the AI invasion we should be worried about.
 Instead of being concerned about machines taking on human qualities, we should be concerned about humans taking on machine qualities.
 If you think I’m exaggerating, take a peep at the literature about people who want to grow up to become machines (for starters, see here and here).
 Even for those who don’t harbor post-human aspirations, life in the infosphere orients us to despise those characteristics that make us most human and which separate us from our machines: characteristics like altruism, wonder, questioning, inefficiency, empathy, and vulnerability.

 Instead of being concerned about machines taking on human qualities, we should be concerned about humans taking on machine qualities.